captaincanine/marran.com/blog/_posts/2013-01-06-my-new-years-resolutions.md

 - health
 - productivity
 - happiness
 description: I have a feeling that 2013 is going to be a kick-ass year.
 I've gone though my usual routine of New Year's resolutions to make sure that I grab this year by the brass ring.
+I've done this enough to know that some resolutions stick, some only last a few months, and some never happen.
+But that doesn't mean I shouldn't try to live more intentionally.
 images:
 - thumbnail: /images/content/new-jan-brady.jpg
   fullsize: /images/content/new-jan-brady.jpg